MichaelAkridge-NOAA/Open-Science-Codespaces/README.md

   - `ORACLE_PASSWORD`: Password for Oracle XE.
   - `ORACLE_DOCKER_REGISTRY_USERNAME`: Username for the Oracle container registry.
   - `ORACLE_DOCKER_REGISTRY_PASSWORD`: Password for the Oracle container registry.
   - `CONN_STRING`: Connection string for the Apex application.
+(XEPDB1 for XE and FREEPDB1 for free)

 ## Configuration Breakdown